duykhoa/blog-1/README.md

 1. Admin mode

   Visit localhost:3000/admin
   Default admin account is

   **email/password: admin@admin.com/12341234**

   You can change the password and the email in the admin/users page

-In the admin/articles page, you can select multiple articles and do batches actions (delete selected articles), you can filter by multiple fields like title, published date, category
+  In the admin/articles page, you can select multiple articles and do batches actions (delete selected articles), you can filter by multiple fields like title, published date, category.

+  In the post page, I used tinymce editor plugin, it's very nice to edit your article there.

+  Just simple like that :) Hope everything work

+1. Feedback
+1. Contributor